Hunt Valley Dental - Gum Disease

 Gum disease is a serious problem that faces many individuals, and dentists find that most patients are not even aware that they have the disease until it is much too late.
 Gum disease is the number one cause for adult tooth loss; in fact, over 75 million Americans over the age of 35 suffer from gum disease.
-One of the important things to know about gum disease now is that there is a significant link between gum disease and medical issues, such as an increased risk for heart attacks, stroke, diabetes, low birth weight, and other medical conditions.
+One of the important things to know about gum disease now is that there is a significant link between gum disease and medical issues, including an increased risk for Alzheimer’s, heart attacks, stroke, diabetes, low birth weight, and other medical conditions.
 When patients don’t seek treatment for gum disease, they are risking not only their teeth and gums, but their entire health and well-being.

 There are typically two factors involved in gum disease.
 One is the inflammatory process caused by the irritation from the plaque and tartar building up on the roots.
 Second is the bacterial infection that affects the gum tissue.
 Together, these can result in the gums and bones shrinking and receding away from the teeth, resulting in loose teeth.